 The TCOYF “rules”

 In the book, TCOYF provides “rules” to follow in order to take charge of one’s fertility.
-They are slightly modified from the Symptothermal Method (STM), which combines cervical mucus tracking with basic, manual temperature tracking.
+These rules are slightly modified from the Symptothermal Method (STM), which combines cervical mucus tracking with basic, manual temperature tracking.

 Limitations of the Symptothermal Method